Home

 • Remove the silk from the corn and cut off the very end

-• Soak the corn in cold water for about 30 minutes
+• Soak the corn in cold water (ice water) for about 20-25 minutes

 • Remove the corn and pat dry